jordancormack/jordancormack.github.io/_posts/2019-01-02-MAAXX_Drone.md

 <img src="/images/drone_2.jpg" alt="design_2" class="inline">
 <img src="/images/drone_6.png" alt="design_3" class="inline">

 After some inital designs using the Raspberry Pi Model B, the current system uses the new Raspberry Pi 3 Model A (shown in the middle), which has a good balance of size/weight and performance.
+This allowed the Pi to be mounted below the drone frame, reducing the overall size and improving the centre of gravity.
+It also allowed easy mounting of the Pi Camera, and access to the GPIO for connection with the flight controller.
+The Pi is powdered using a microUSB cable, attached to a the 5V pad on the flight controller.

 <img src="/images/drone_pi_2.jpg" alt="pis" class="inline">